ppnv/ppnv/README.md

 My services include running RPC nodes, running State Sync services and IBC relayers.
 I also are developing tools to help community and projects.

 I do not use cheap servers, only powerful and reliable servers.
 This allows my to uncompromisingly ensure reliability and availability of data, as well as high uptime of my nodes.
-In addition, the use of multi-level monitoring systems and a professional support team allows to solve non-trivial problems quickly and efficiently.
+In addition, the use of multi-level monitoring systems Grafana + Prometeus + Telegram/Discord alerts allows to solve non-trivial problems quickly and efficiently.

 You can see my portfolio on the website: 🖥 https://ppnv.space